 - Roads The existing road network within the project area contains primarily upslope seasonal roads with rolling dips, culverted crossings, and rocked crossings.
 These roads were likely built during historic logging operations.
 Roads within the plan area receive high amounts of water in the winter and spring months due to a higher water table.
 Despite this, the roads within the project area and WAA generally have sufficient drainage facility and there are no major issues related to road drainage.
 There are no unstable areas associated with the roads in the project, due to the low topographic relief of the project area.
 There is a high density of roads within the project area, however many of them are on gentle or flat slopes and have minimal maintenance issues. - Yarding The entire THP area was previously logged using ground-based equipment, with the exception of steeper portions of Salal Creek, which were previously operated as a cable or tractor long-line area.
 Therefore, there is an existing network of skid trails, the majority of which are stable and in good condition.
 There are historic skid trails located within WLPZs of Class II watercourses and in all watercourse channels, but none of these facilities are proposed for use.
-The steeper portion of Salal Creek does have some short segments of skid trails coming off of the flat ridge on stable slopes and are in good condition.
 Some of the tractor/skid trail crossings that were used in previous operations were not fully excavated to watercourse grade and currently present a potential sediment source.
 Waterbarring of existing skid trails is fairly consistent with modern day FPRs as much of the area has been entered since the year 2000.
 The existing network of skid trails includes some segments on slopes greater than 65% within Moderate Erosion Hazard Rating areas.
-There are two landings in the project area within a WLPZ- L1 is located on an existing temporary road in the WLPZ buffer of a wet area, which connects to the WLPZ of a Class II watercourse below; L2 is located along the existing seasonal road between two Class II watercourses.
-These landings are stable and do not have current sediment delivery potential.
+There is one landing in the project area within a WLPZ- L2 is located on an existing seasonal road between two Class II watercourses.
+This landing is stable and does not have a current sediment delivery potential.
 The initial harvest of the WAA and subsequent entries prior to the FPRs resulted in many skid trails constructed in line with the drainages of watercourses.
 Although these trails have not been used in any recent past projects due to the enforcement of the FPRs, the effects within the watershed are still present as watercourses continue to find their way back to their original and natural course.
 This resulted in filling of channels and pools, aggradation, and requires down-cutting, and bank cutting in order to flush the perched sediment.

 • Unstable Features - The RPF has identified several unstable features within the THP area.
 Most of these are located adjacent to watercourses and are a result of either natural erosional and tectonic (San Andreas Fault) processes, bedrock layers, or historical logging within and adjacent to watercourses.
 Historically, these features have likely contributed to active sedimentation, especially those that experienced heavy equipment and soil and earth displacement.
+Multiple drainages adjacent to and outside of the THP have slopes identified by CGS as inner gorge.
+Section V includes GRI database information on unstable features per watershed, as well as published geologic maps of the THP area.